 The Business-to-Consumer model has three main advantages:

-- It has minimal set-up costs – B2C eCommerce businesses are the most affordable to start.
-In fact, you can begin this eCommerce web design business with almost nothing, especially if using dropshipping.
+- First, it has minimal set-up costs – B2C eCommerce businesses are the most affordable to start.
+Second, you can begin this eCommerce web design business with almost nothing, especially if using dropshipping.

 - Maximizes sales volumes – The web designs for B2C businesses encourage regular sales.
 Therefore, cash is kept flowing, such that the business owners are guaranteed a steady flow of income.

-- You can make passive income – While the B2C eCommerce model is not very passive, a business owner can still make much money while sleeping.
+- While the B2C eCommerce model is not very tolerant, you can make passive income a business owner can still make much money while sleeping.
 This is made possible by the fact that the business web designs are kept running 24/7.